Last Updated on

 All-in-all though, their support offerings are still strong, and there is an ever-growing community ready to help you out if you get stuck with anything.

-When you compare Squarespace's plans, they come in somewhat higher than the competition.
+When you compare Squarespace’s plans, they come in somewhat higher than the competition.
 Weebly and Wix both offer free plans.
-Their lowest paid plans are also $8/month, compared to Squarespace's $12/month (take a look at our post on SquareSpace alternatives for more details.
+Their lowest paid plans are also $8/month, compared to Squarespace’s $12/month Take a look at our post on SquareSpace alternatives for more details.

 Squarespace’s high-end plan is also high-priced, considering what comes with it.
 A few extra dollars might not impact you that much.
 Businesses on a budget, though, have to consider the extra expense carefully.